treeverse/lakeFS/clients/java/docs/ObjectsApi.md

     String repository = "repository_example"; // String |
     String branch = "branch_example"; // String |
     String path = "path_example"; // String | relative to the branch
+    String ifNoneMatch = "*"; // String | Set to \"*\" to atomically allow the upload only if the key has no object yet.
+Other values are not supported.
     String storageClass = "storageClass_example"; // String | Deprecated, this capability will not be supported in future releases.
-    String ifNoneMatch = "*"; // String | Currently supports only \"*\" to allow uploading an object only if one doesn't exist yet.
-Deprecated, this capability will not be supported in future releases.
     Boolean force = false; // Boolean |
     File content = new File("/path/to/file"); // File | Only a single file per upload which must be named \\\"content\\\". try {
       ObjectStats result = apiInstance.uploadObject(repository, branch, path)
+            .ifNoneMatch(ifNoneMatch)
             .storageClass(storageClass)
-            .ifNoneMatch(ifNoneMatch)
             .force(force)
             .content(content)
             .execute();